mdolab/pyoptsparse/doc/index.rst

 Of those, the following are not installed by default:

 - SNOPT and NLPQLP are proprietary and must be obtained from their respective authors
-- IPOPT and ParOpt must be installed separately
+- IPOPT, ParOpt and Egor must be installed separately

 pyOptSparse is a fork of `pyOpt <http://www.pyopt.org/>`_.